-The \$41⁄2 million hospital, which is being administered by the Sanatorium Board of Manitoba at the corner of Sherbrook street and Bannatyne avenue, will be opened in late April.
-It provides highly specialized sertherapy was worked out for Jimmy and that afternoon he was put to work on the Oliver Rehabilitation Machine by chief occupational therapist Mrs. Joy Huston, right.
-The main purpose of this Britishdesigned machine is to help the patient increase his range of movement and muscle power, but to Jimmy it offers at the same time many pleasurable hours of designing and making a pipe rack for his father.
+The first patient to attend the Manitoba Rehabilitation Hospital's Out-Patient Department on the morning of March 5 was 17-year-old Jimmy Fairclough, son of the Rev. and Mrs. J. G. Fairclough of Winnipeg.
+Jimmy, who has paralysis of the leg, is interviewed left by Dr. L. H. Truelove, chief of medical services, and Miss Margaret Hall, supervisor of the Out-Patient Department.
+A program in occupational therapy was worked out for Jimmy and that afternoon he was put to work on the Oliver Rehabilitation Machine by chief occupational therapist Mrs. Joy Huston, right.
+The main purpose of this British-designed machine is to help the patient increase his range of movement and muscle power, but to Jimmy it offers at the same time many pleasurable hours of designing and making a pipe rack for his father.
 (Photos by David Portigal.)